Instructor: Tim Potier Master Smith

 8am -5pm, Pizza lunch provided

-Course is FULL, please click ENROLL NOW to join the wait list
+FULL, please click ENROLL NOW to join a wait list

 As presented by the American Bladesmith Society and in cooperation with the New England School of Metalwork to foster and support the hand skills associated with Bladesmithing.